JulianusAurelius/Syneural-Website/Syneural/readme.txt

 Index Page -
     The Homepage took me a lot of time.
 Easily 20 hours, if not 30.
 I had a lot of trouble with the navbar at the top.
 I had to rewrite many portions of my code entirely to get it to work the way I wanted.
 The same goes for the horizontal sidebar.
-The noteable features of this page are:
+The notable features of this page are:
         -Great Design.
 I spent a lot of time designing the page and making it look beautiful -Top Navbar.
 Hovering over each element at the top brings up further menus for each item, just like professional websites.
 I got the idea from Soylent.com and Huel.com, not to mention that a lot of other